beau1399/porpus/README.md

 One design decision I faced was whether or not I should include Reagent (a React wrapper) in my template.
 Ultimately, __I decided not to include Reagent__ in the default Porpus development stack.
 Though I perceive several good arguments for including React in a new project, in each case I was able to come up with a good counterargument.

 I do not pretend that these counterarguments will apply to every developer and every project.
-In fact, if you're going to use React, I strongly feel that yxou might as well do it via Reagent.
+In fact, if you're going to use React, I strongly feel that you might as well do it via Reagent.
 Good usage of React relies on immutability, and if you're using a language other than Clojure this will be something extra to wory about.
 In Clojure, it just happens.
 That said...

 __I didn't want a "rich" / lazy-loaded user interface.__ In my experience, these UIs tend to either shift around in disjointed fashion as they load and render, or they have to include extra placeholders to prevent that.
 The jerkiness and/or placeholders can extend over an unacceptably long period of time.
 This is not a performance problem to be addressed by speeding things up, but a sub-par architecural choice- even if a server-rendered page takes 10 seconds to load up, at least I know when it's loaded and where to put my finger down to follow a link.